tugraz-isds/rslidy/README.md

 ### CSS Scope

-RSlidy employs `@scope` to confine styles to components like `.toolbar` or `.settings`, avoiding unintended global effects.
+Rslidy uses `@scope` to confine styles to components like `.toolbar` or `.settings`, avoiding unintended global effects.

 Example: